Kouhei0628/Callback-function-lesson1/README.md

 # Callback-function-lesson1

-Just to understand callback function
+I created this to understand what a callback function is.